Calgary, AB T2G 0P8

 |$40k - $80k||0|

-Calgary Drop-In Centre is a medium-sized charity with $4.4m in donations in F2016.
-Most of the charity’s funding comes from government grants, accounting for $13.3m of revenue in F2016.
-Administrative costs were 4% of revenues and fundraising costs were 8% of donations.
-For every $1 donated, 88 cents went to the cause.
+Calgary Drop-In & Rehab Centre is a medium-sized charity with $3.5m in donations during F2017.
+Most of the charity’s funding comes from government grants, totaling $14.2m, or 61% of revenue in F2017.
+Administrative costs were 4% of revenues and fundraising costs were 15% of donations, up from just 4% in F2015.
+Despite the upward trend in fundraising costs, for every $1 donated, 81 cents go to the cause.
 This falls within Charity Intelligence’s reasonable range for overhead spending.
-Funding reserves of $5.5m can cover 27% of annual program costs, or just over 3 months of programs.
+Funding reserves of $7.0m can cover 35% of annual program costs, or just over 4 months of programs.
+This indicates a need for funding.

-This charity report is an update that is currently being reviewed by Calgary Drop-In Centre.
+This charity report is an update that is has been sent to Calgary Drop-In & Rehab Centre for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March